Ana Hickmann: Personal life

 Besides her native Portuguese, Hickmann speaks English, German, Italian, French and Spanish.

 She was ranked No. 47 and No. 85 on the Maxim Hot 100 Women of 2004, and 2005, respectively.

 On 14 February 1998, at age 16, she married former model Alexandre Corrêa.
 In August 2013 Hickmann announced that she was pregnant with the couple's first child.
 She gave birth to their son, Alexandre, on 7 March 2014.

 On 21 May 2016, Hickmann was a victim of attempted murder when Rodrigo Augusto de Pádua invaded the hotel room where she was and fired at her, her sister-in-law and her brother-in-law.
 Hickmann was not hit but her sister-in-law took two shots and was hospitalized.
 The perpetrator, who was a fan of Ana, was shot and killed at the scene.

+In November 2023, after an incident of domestic violence, she requested in court a divorce from her husband.
+The divorce was accepted by the courts in May 2024.